SystemsApproach/tcpcc/avoidance.rst

 Intuitively, we can see that the farther away the actual throughput gets from the expected throughput, the more congestion there is in the network, which implies that the sending rate should be reduced.
-The β threshold triggers this decrease.
+The :math:`\beta` threshold triggers this decrease.
 On the other hand, when the actual throughput rate gets too close to the expected throughput, the connection is in danger of not utilizing the available bandwidth.
 The :math:`\alpha` threshold triggers this increase.
 The overall goal is to keep